phlummox-mirrors/sherlock/README.md

 -e - File extension (default is .c)

+### Static binary for x86-64 linux

+This repository includes a statically-linked executable, built using Alpine linux.
+See `sherlock.tgz`, in <https://github.com/phlummox-mirrors/sherlock/releases>.

 ### Sherlock was written by Rob Pike and Loki.
 More information below.

 Author's website (http://rp-www.cs.usyd.edu.au/~scilect/sherlock/) was/is offline, so I got the content below from google cache.